hashicorp/vagrant/website/source/docs/installation/index.html.md

   install via your system's package manager, it is very likely that you will experience issues.
 Please use the official installers on the downloads page.
 </div>

+## If You're Running Other Virtualizers on Linux

+On some systems you may get the following error when running Vagrant
+commands:

+    There was an error while executing `VBoxManage`, a CLI used by Vagrant for controlling VirtualBox.
+The command and stderr is shown below.

+    Command: ["startvm", <ID of the VM>, "--type", "headless"]

+    Stderr: VBoxManage: error: VT-x is being used by another hypervisor (VERR_VMX_IN_VMX_ROOT_MODE).
+    VBoxManage: error: VirtualBox can't operate in VMX root mode.
+Please disable the KVM kernel extension, recompile your kernel and reboot
+    (VERR_VMX_IN_VMX_ROOT_MODE)
+    VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component ConsoleWrap, interface IConsole

+This is because another virtualizer (like KVM) are in use.
+We must blacklist these in order for VirtualBox to run correctly.

+First find out the name of the virtualizer:

+    $ lsmod | grep kvm
+    kvm_intel             204800  6
+    kvm                   593920  1 kvm_intel
+    irqbypass              16384  1 kvm

+The one we're interested in is `kvm_intel`.
+You might have another.

+Blacklist the virtualizer (run the following as root):

+    # echo 'blacklist kvm-intel' >> /etc/modprobe.d/blacklist.conf

+Restart your machine and try running vagrant again.